DaHunterTime/PyConsole/README.md

 The cursor key can be used to modify some cursor properties.

-Currently, it can only hide or restore its visibility.

 It can be used like so:
 ```python
   import time